nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 A command API is any API which performs a user initiated operation with a side-effect (i.e. booking an appointment, registering a patient etc.).

-Provider systems SHALL process command API calls in &lt;250ms.
+Provider systems **MUST** process command API calls in &lt;250ms.

-Provider systems SHOULD process command API calls in &lt;100ms, as this is the limit beyond which a user no longer feels that the system is reacting instantaneously.
+Provider systems **SHOULD** process command API calls in &lt;100ms, as this is the limit beyond which a user no longer feels that the system is reacting instantaneously.

 ### Query APIs ###

-A query API is any API which performs a user initiated retrival of data without any side-effects (i.e. searching for a patient's medication history).
+A query API is any API which performs a user initiated retrieval of data without any side-effects (i.e. searching for a patient's medication history).

-Provider systems SHOULD process query API calls in &lt;1000ms, as this is the limit beyond which a user feels their workflow has been interrupted.
+Provider systems **MUST** process query API calls in &lt;3000ms.

-Provider systems SHALL process query API calls in &lt;3000ms.
+Provider systems **SHOULD** process query API calls in &lt;1000ms, as this is the limit beyond which a user feels their workflow has been interrupted.

-## Volume and Performance Testing ##
+## Volume and performance testing ##

 Suppliers of Provider solutions are expected to undertake provider led V&P testing of their solutions.

-### V&P Testing Model ###
+### V&P testing model ###
-Suppliers SHALL submit for review a high level V&P testing model document that covers the stages of testing, details of the environment and how they intend to test.
+Suppliers **MUST** submit for review a high level V&P testing model document that covers the stages of testing, details of the environment and how they intend to test.

-Suppliers' test approaches SHOULD include a LOAD and a RAMP test and ideally a SOAK test.
-Suppliers SHALL supply comprehensive results of the test including timings for round trip API call/response against the message sizes used and the tps at the time of the request was made.
+Suppliers' test approaches **SHOULD** include a LOAD and a RAMP test and ideally a SOAK test.
+Suppliers **MUST** supply comprehensive results of the test including timings for round trip API call/response against the message sizes used and the tps at the time the request was made.

-### V&P Testing Infrastructure Scaling ###
+### V&P testing infrastructure scaling ###

 Predictive models of load have are provided to give an indication of the likely volume and profile of full production roll out.